-Satisfactory Undergraduate Academic Programs Progress Requirements
+Satisfactory Undergraduate Academic Program Progress Requirements

-Students who have completed half the Undergraduate Academic Programs requirements for their degree must maintain a 2.0 cumulative average and a 2.0 term average each term in General Studies courses.
-A student who fails to achieve either a 2.0 cumulative or a 2.0 per term average will be placed on General Studies probation for the following term.
+Students who have completed half the Undergraduate Academic Program requirements for their degree must maintain a 2.0 cumulative average and a 2.0 term average each term in college academic courses.
+A student who fails to achieve either a 2.0 cumulative or a 2.0 per term average will be placed on Academic Probation for the following term.
 The student whose cumulative average in academic courses falls below 2.0 for two consecutive terms will be dismissed from the degree program and placed in the Arts Diploma program.

-Students who have not completed half the Academic Programs requirements for their degree must maintain a 1.8 cumulative average and a 1.8 term average each term in General Studies courses.
-A student who fails to achieve either a 1.8 cumulative or a 1.8 term average for a given term will be placed on General Studies probation for the following term.
+Students who have not completed half the Academic Program requirements for their degree must maintain a 1.8 cumulative average and a 1.8 term average each term in college academic courses.
+A student who fails to achieve either a 1.8 cumulative or a 1.8 term average for a given term will be placed on Academic Probation for the following term.
 The student whose cumulative average in academic courses falls below 1.8 for three consecutive terms will be dismissed from the degree program and placed in the Arts Diploma program.

-When the student's Academic Programs cumulative average improves to the required level, the student may apply to re-enter the baccalaureate degree program.
+When the student's Academic Program cumulative average improves to the required level, the student may apply to re-enter the baccalaureate degree program.